Soft skills for freshers are the hidden advantage that boost career success from day one.

 College life is structured around lectures, assignments, and exams.
 The workplace?
 It’s a whole new ballgame.

-Here’s the good news: nobody expects you to know everything on Day One.
+Here’s the good news: nobody expects you to know everything on day one.
 But they do expect you to be curious, respectful, and willing to learn.
+That’s where soft skills come in.

 What Are Soft Skills, Really?